 Having an unhealthy lifestyle can increase the risk of being overweight or obese.
 This can increase the chances of having poor health and developing long-term health implications.
-Obesity is also associated with more severe COVID-19 outcomes.
 The risks of developing long-term conditions earlier in life and living more years with poor health are increased due to being overweight or obese.
 In addition to the physical health impacts, obesity is associated with having a lower quality of life, experiences of stigma, social isolation and mental health issues for both children and adults.